browserengineering/book/book/embeds.md

 We'll get to these differences, but for now, let's start working on the idea of a `Tab` within a `Tab`.
-What we're going to do is split the concept of a `Tab` into two pieces: a `Tab` will own the event loop and script environments, and will contain a tree---yes, a tree, because an iframe can itself contain nested iframes---of `Frame`s.
+What we're going to do is split the concept of a `Tab` into two pieces: a `Tab` will own the event loop and script environments, and will contain a tree of `Frame`s.

 It's good to plan out complicated refactors like this, so let's do that in some detail.
 A `Tab` will: